|

 fast."

-"Defend; hold fast."
-Greek myth name of the Trojan champion who
+fast."
+In mythology, this is the name of the Trojan champion who

 killed Patroclus and was himself later

-(Hélder): Portuguese name derived from the name of a Dutch town, itself
+HÉLDER: Portuguese name derived from the name of a Dutch town,

 from Middle Dutch helldinge, meaning "slanting surface."